Duku-code/Machine-Learning-commits-/README.md

-Supervised Machine model with LogisticRegression Alogrithm Pimah Indians Diabetes
+Supervised Machine Learning model with LogisticRegression Alogrithm Pimah Indians Diabetes
 Exploratory anaysis using Pandas, numpy
 Explore the dataset using plots matplotlib and seaborn